 Perhaps you are drawn to mathematics for its great power, its austere beauty, or for the eternal nature of its truths.
 Many people (including several faculty members in this department!) discover their love of mathematics relatively late in life when they finally experience the creative nature of the discipline beyond the high school level.

 Our faculty members are committed to providing students with a strong curricula to prepare them for a variety of possible career options.
 We have a low student-to-faculty ratio and offer numerous departmental activities for students as described below.
 Math faculty also mentor students wishing to participate in the summer scholars program, independent studies, or other research projects.

 When most people think of careers in mathematics, they think of teaching.
 There certainly is a great demand for well-prepared teachers of mathematics, and many of our students do choose to pursue careers in teaching.
-However, as you can see from our alumni profiles, a degree in mathematics is excellent preparation for a wide variety of fields including finance, actuarial science, and law school.
+However, a degree in mathematics is excellent preparation for a wide variety of fields including finance, actuarial science, and law school.